hiho-/CRYPT_AES/README.md

     table.access_id.requires=CRYPT_AES(CRYPT_AES.get_or_create_key(keyf))
     table.password.requires=CRYPT_AES('master-key0123456789012345678901')

 If you do not want to use the SQLTABLE and SQLFORM, encryption and decryption is not done automatically.
-At that time, I use a method such as the following.
+At that time, you can use some methods such as the following.

 * Field - validate
 * Field - formatter